 SIMON: Thanks so much for being with us.

 SWILLER: Thank you.

 SIMON: Josh Swiller.
 His new book is "The Unheard: A Memoir of Deafness and Africa."

-Mr. VAN MORRISON (Singer): (Singing) And when that foghorn blows I will be coming home.
+VAN MORRISON: (Singing) And when that foghorn blows I will be coming home.
 And when that foghorn blows I want to hear it.
 I don't have to fear it and I want to rock your gypsy soul.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.